Anthropology of Law, Rights, Politics and Governance (LAW NET)

 The network has established close working relations with the following associations and networks: Allegra Lab, Commission on Legal Pluralism, Working Group “Legal and Political Anthropology” of the German Anthropological Association, Association for Political and Legal Anthropology (APLA) of the American Anthropological Association, Law and Social Sciences Research Network (LASSnet), Berliner Arbeitskreis Rechtswirklichkeit (BAR), German Association for Law and Society, Law and Society Association (LSA).

-For further information please contact Judith Beyer (University of Konstanz, Germany), Julie Billaud (Graduate Institute Geneva, Switzerland) and Agathe Mora (University of Sussex, UK).
+For further information or if you wish to become a member of LawNet please contact Julie Billaud (Graduate Institute Geneva, Switzerland) or Agathe Mora (University of Sussex, UK).